annotation/text-fabric/docs/Api/General.md

     ??? info "searchTemplate"
         The search template is a string that conforms to the rules described above.

+    ??? info "shallow"
+        If `True`, the result is a set of things that match the top-level element of the `query`.

+    ??? info "sets"
+        If not `None`, it should be a dictionary of sets, keyed by a names.
+        In `query` you can refer to those names to invoke those sets.

     ??? info "limit"
         If `limit` is a number, it will fetch only that many results.